m-t-a97/m-t-a97/README.md

-> [!NOTE]
-> I'm actively looking for a new role e.g. Contract, Freelance, Full-Time + Internationally Remote.
-Please reach out to me via Email/LinkedIn if you have any opportunities available.
-Thank you very much and much appreciated.

 ## Hi there :wave:, my name's Tanvir.

 I'm a Senior Full-Stack Software Engineer who uses the latest and greatest technologies.
 I love learning about and using the latest tech out there.